 Get Free Solar with GRID Alternatives

-Thornton Water Assistance Program helps low-income individuals and families struggling to pay their water bill.
-Thornton Water customers and residents living in apartment complexes, manufactured home parks, condominiums and townhomes that receive water through the city of Thornton can apply for the program once per calendar year.
+Thornton Water Assistance Program helps low-income individuals and families pay their water bills.
+Thornton Water customers and residents living in apartment complexes, manufactured home parks, condominiums, and townhomes that receive water through the city of Thornton can apply for the program once per calendar year.
 Those who meet the program qualifications will receive a credit on their water account.
 For more information, contact Community Connections at 720-977-5815.

 The Home Energy Savings Guide by Recharge Colorado offers tips on ways to save energy in your home, including a do-it-yourself energy audit.

-The PowerSaver Loan Program allows homeowners to borrow up to $25,000 for energy efficiency and renewable energy improvements to their home.
-Participating Colorado lenders include Bank of Colorado at 970-663-2999, and Credit Union of Colorado at 303-832-4816.
+The PowerSaver Loan Program allows homeowners to borrow up to $25,000 for energy efficiency and renewable energy improvements to their homes.
+Participating Colorado lenders include the Bank of Colorado at 970-663-2999 and the Credit Union of Colorado at 303-832-4816.